LinkedIn connections have been a hot topic among their users ever since they introduced the major LinkedIn connection limit back in 2021.

 John

-Ask someone to send a LinkedIn connection to you by inserting a link to your profile in the email, if you reached the LinkedIn connection limit for the week.
+Ask someone to send a LinkedIn connection to you by inserting a link to your profile in the email if you reached the LinkedIn connection limit for the week or want to get to more individuals without reaching it.

 Subject line: Loved your post on cold outreach…